mattermost/docs/source/administration/config-settings.rst

 Enable Email Notifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **True**: Enables sending of email notifications.

-**False**: Disables email notifications for developers who may want to skip email setup for faster development.
-To remove the **Preview Mode: Email notifications have not been configured** banner, also set **Enable Preview Mode Banner** to ``false``.
-If this setting is set to ``false`` and the SMTP server is set up, account related emails will be sent for user account changes such as password, email, username, user token, MFA, and sign in type changes.
-Email invitations and account deactivation emails will also be sent.
+**False**: Disables email notifications for posts.
+This is useful for developers who may want to skip email setup for faster development.
+In order to remove the **Preview Mode: Email notifications have not been configured** banner, you should also set **Enable Preview Mode Banner** setting to false.

+If this setting is set to false and the SMTP server is set up, account related emails (such as password, email, username, user token, MFA, and other authentication related changes) will be sent regardless of this setting.

+Email invitations and account deactivation emails are not affected by this setting.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SendEmailNotifications": false`` with options ``true`` and ``false``.                                                   |